kaushiknsanji/Android-Basics-Nanodegree-Projects/README.md

 **Tennis Scoring** is the Score Keeper App for Tennis, based on the rules followed in the Grand Slams for Men's and Women's Tennis.
 It has a Single Screen that displays the Scoreboards for the Tennis Match, as well as tracks and manages the scores of each Player during the Play.

 #### Topics learnt/explored
-* Explored how to use `LinearLayout` with weights.
+* Using `LinearLayout` with weights.
-* Learnt how to use Buttons with Click listener.
+* Registering Buttons with Click listener.
-* Learnt the use of App resource values for colors, dimensions, strings and styles.
+* Usage of App resource values for colors, dimensions, strings and styles.
-* Explored how to save the state of Text values shown in `TextView` and `Button` post configuration change.
+* Saving the state of Text values shown in `TextView` and `Button`, post configuration change.

 #### Sample Screenshots
 |Start of the Match|Scoring in a Set|Scoring in a Tie-Breaker|Match Finish|